anyahaseyo/wad2-project/README.md

 > - *Joe:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.

 As a team, reflect on:
-- Key takeaways from working with real-world frameworks
+- Key Takeaways from Real-World Frameworks
+Applying frameworks like the gamified pet system and wellness systems taught us how to translate theory into practical, engaging features.
+We learned to balance usability with emotional connection to sustain user motivation.

-- Challenges faced and how they were resolved
+- Challenges and Resolutions
+Integrating multiple systems, timer, analytics, and pet progression, while keeping the interface simple was a key challenge.
+We resolved this through iterative testing, clearer task delegation, and early data structure planning.

-- Insights on teamwork, project management, and problem-solving
+- Insights on Teamwork and Problem-Solving
+Consistent communication and project tracking tools kept us aligned.
+We learned that teamwork, adaptability, and prioritising core features are vital for managing complex projects effectively.